daniuyter/ScaleGMN-pruning/README.md

 ```

 ### Equivariant Pruning
-The VGG state_dict from which we initializa can be found at \textit{https://github.com/chengyangfu/pytorch-vgg-cifar10/blob/master/README.md}.
+The VGG state_dict from which we initialize can be found at [VGG state_dict](https://github.com/chengyangfu/pytorch-vgg-cifar10/blob/master/README.md).
 Store this file as model_best_cpu.pth.tar in the directory src/data.
 To reproduce the initial training stage of the equivariant pruning method run the following commands:
 ```bash
 python -u equivariant_pruning_smallCNN.py --conf configs/cifar10/eq_pruning_smallCNN.yml
 ```